joggrdocs/joggr-templates/examples/single-repo/README.md

 (link at bottom of the page).
 -->
 <!-- @joggr:warning:end -->
-# Summary
+# Single-Repo Setup

-This is an example setup for a single-repository.
+In this example, you will find suggested documents for a single repository.
+These documents are meant to be the foundational documents required for a single repository, allowing developers to immediately start developing and deploying features without distracting others.
+If you have suggestions on how we could improve this example, please open a Pull Request and offer feedback.

 In this example, templates are provided for all of the following:

-* How to setup your local environment
+* How to set your local environment

 * How to contribute to the repository